Summer 2024 Study of the United States Institute for Secondary Educators

 Housing and Meal Arrangements

 When possible, each participant will have a private room with a shared bathroom during the residency portion (four weeks) of the Institute.
 However, private room accommodations are not guaranteed.
 During the study tour (one week), participants will likely share a hotel room with another participant of the same gender.
 During the residency, housing will typically be in college or university owned housing or nearby hotels.
 Most meals will be provided at campus facilities, though participants may have access to a kitchen to cook some meals on their own.
-Please explain the above possible housing arrangements to your nominees to ensure that they are comfortable with such arrangements, particularly sharing a room with another participant during the study tour.

 All participants are expected to participate fully in the program.
 Participants must attend all lectures and organized activities and complete assigned readings.
 Family members and/or friends cannot accompany participants on any part of the program.
 This is an intensive Institute and there will be little time for personal pursuits unrelated to the program.
 The Institute is not a research program.